Benjamin-Hogan/Classifying-Normal-LIGO-Interferometers/README.md

 ## Description
 This project analyzes and classifies the normal range for LIGO's gravitational wave detectors.
 This is done using neural networks and more specifically an autoencoder.
-It includes scripts for harvesting data straight from lIGO, normalizing the data, training the neural network, and testing the neural network.
+It includes scripts for harvesting data straight from lIGO, normalizing the data, training the neural network, and testing it.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: